 Actually, I’m not entirely sure if the crew on Schooner Ihana says no to anything when you just dare to speak your mind.
 My friend on board really wanted to climb on the mast of the ship, and after a while, he got brave enough to ask the captain for permission to do so.

 ‘Yes, of course’, was the answer – as long as you can handle the safety harness.

 The main mast of Schooner Ihana reaches up to 23,4 meters.
-The views from the top were so beautiful that my friend Pitek, currently known as Mr. Mast Monkey, climbed the mast twice during our trip – first time without a camera and the second time with the camera!
+The views from the top were so beautiful that my friend Pitek, currently known as Mr Mast Monkey, climbed the mast twice during our trip – first time without a camera and the second time with the camera!

 This summer Schooner Ihana is sailing also further away from its’ home harbour Luvia.
 Find all the sailing trips here.

 The association behind Schooner Ihana is organising training every spring.
-By taking part to the training you can become an official member of the Ihana crew.
+By taking part in the training, you can become an official member of the Ihana crew.
 Perhaps next year I will take the training to become a real sailor and spend all my summer days sailing on the Bothnian Sea National Park.
 After all, you just can’t get bored with this view, or what do you think?

-Thank you for the wonderful crew on Schooner Wonderful: Tommi, Harri, Esa, Jorma the Captain, Pekka and Henriikka, and of course Sanna, who is missing the picture but made this cruise possible for us.
+The wonderful crew on Schooner Wonderful: Tommi, Harri, Esa, Jorma the Captain, Pekka and Henriikka, and of course Sanna, who is missing the picture but made this cruise possible for us.